-I’ve been thinking a lot about Dick Gregory, a dazzling comedian, trenchant social critic, and tireless civil rights and antiwar activist who passed away last Saturday.
+I’ve been thinking a lot about Dick Gregory, a dazzling comedian, sharp social critic, and tireless civil rights and antiwar activist who passed away last Saturday.
 A life like his gives us so much to contemplate, but I keep returning to his assertion that humans and other species “suffer and die alike.
 Violence causes the same pain, the same spilling of blood, the same stench of death, the same arrogant, cruel, and vicious taking of life.
 We shouldn’t be a part of it.”

 I think Gregory was on to something.
 Because they can grieve and ache just as much as certain humans can, sentient animals deserve justice.